List of General Hospital characters introduced in the 1990s: Storylines

 Keesha Ward came to Port Charles when her uncle Bradley Ward was found murdered in Luke & Laura's yard.
 She began to date Jason Quartermaine.
 Her grandmother Mary Mae Ward and Edward Quartermaine did not approve of their relationship.
 Edward was accused of the murder of her uncle, but was later acquitted.
 Keesha and Jason went to Paris over spring break where they lost their virginity to each other.

 During a car accident in which Jason's brother A. J. Quartermaine was driving drunk, Jason was badly injured and was in a coma.
 When Jason woke up from his coma he didn't remember anything.
 He turned into an angry person.
 Jason's parents Alan Quartermaine and Monica Quartermaine pushed Jason to remember who they were.
 The more they pushed the less he wanted to do with them and Keesha.
 Jason went to work for a mobster named Sonny Corinthos.
 Keesha was crushed.

 AJ began to straighten up.
 Keesha took notice and the two began dating.
 AJ confessed to his parents that he was responsible for the accident that had injured Jason.
-AJ got drunk and slept with Carly Roberts.
+AJ got drunk and had sex with Carly Roberts.
 Keesha was crushed about AJ's involvement in Jason's accident and started to reject him.
-AJ did not remember sleeping with Carly.
+AJ did not remember having sex with Carly.
 Carly learned that she was pregnant.
 After this incident AJ decided to straighten up again and try to get back with Keesha.
 Carly drugged AJ and left him in an alley to try to stop him from remembering the night they had together.
 Keesha helped him remember the night and realized that he might be the father.
 Keesha supported AJ through everything, but his drinking would soon break them up.
 Keesha moved back to Philadelphia to take care of her sick father.